 In December 2015 the application was rejected by Highland Councillors, citing unacceptable significant adverse impact on the setting of the Scheduled Monument that is the Corrieyairick Pass and on the experience and appreciation of users of the Pass.
 Highland Council also considered the scheme would be unacceptable in terms of both individual and cumulative visual impact when viewed by recreational users of the Corrieyairick Pass, the Great Glen Way and higher ground to the north of the site.

 In March 2016 the developer (RES) lodged an appeal to the Directorate of Planning and Environmental Appeals (DPEA).
 On 6 April 2016 we lodged a submission to the DPEA - you can read this in the downloads below.

-A Public Local Inquiry (PLI) is due to take place 25-28 April 2017.
-The Trust will be participating where we will speak up for wild land and reiterate our concerns about the proliferation of wind farm development proposals (and associated energy transmission infrastructure) around the wider area to the south of the Great Glen.
+A Public Local Inquiry (PLI) took place 25-28 April 2017.
+The Trust reiterated its concerns about the proliferation of wind farm development proposals (and associated energy transmission infrastructure) around the wider area to the south of the Great Glen.

 In April 2018 the Trust learnt that the appeal had been dismissed by the reporter and planning permission had been refused on the basis that the proposed development would not be consistent with the significant protection accorded by national planning policy to wild land.